festinalente/SwiftCal/README.md

  `var preloadedDates = [{"day":"2018-11-28"},{"day":"2018-11-29"}]`

 ## TODOs
-* Does not play nice with times selected over midnight (e.g. ['23:00', '01:00']), maybe make it so.
+* Does not play nice with times selected over midnight (e.g. ['23:00', '01:00']), maybe make it so,
-* Make it display many timegaps for a given day more neatly.
+* Make it display many time gaps for a given day more neatly,
+* Add styles via JavaScript including the availability to change the appearance.